fugue.column

 Note

-It only replaces the top level *.
-For example count_distinct(all_cols()) will not be transformed because this * is not first level.
+*.
+For examplecount_distinct(all_cols())will not be transformed because this*is not first level.

-property simple: bool#
+- property simple: bool

 Whether this select contains only simple column representations

-property simple_cols: List[ColumnExpr]#
+- property simple_cols: List[ColumnExpr]

 All columns directly representing column names